Knowledge base

 - Click here to access the management of your hosting on the Infomaniak Manager (need help?).

-- Click directly on the name assigned to the relevant hosting.
+- Click directly on the name assigned to the hosting in question:

-- … click the Add button to create a new FTP/SSH account,
+- Then either you click on the Add button to create a new FTP/SSH account…

-With an FTP software/client like Filezilla or CyberDuck, manage files truly via FTP without limits (possibilities of background work, resumption of transfers after disconnection, bandwidth limitation, etc.).
+Using an FTP software/client like Filezilla or CyberDuck, manage files truly via FTP without limit (possibilities of background work, resumption of transfers after disconnection, bandwidth limitation, etc.).

 Refer to this other guide if you are looking for information about configuring an FTP software/client.